SomveerKr/python-learning-projects/README.md

 A GUI-based True/False quiz application built with Tkinter that fetches computer science trivia questions from the Open Trivia Database API.
 Features real-time score tracking, visual feedback with color-coded answers, and object-oriented design with API integration.

+### Day 36: Stock News Alert 📈

+**Location**: `stock-news-alert/`

+An automated stock monitoring system that tracks Tesla (TSLA) stock prices and sends SMS alerts via Twilio when price changes by 3% or more.
+Features Alpha Vantage API for stock data, NewsAPI for relevant articles, and environment variable security for API credentials.

 ## 📈 Learning Progress

 ### Completed Projects: